sdondley/ClimateChangeChat/about.md

 * I have a hunch prose is dead
     * 20th century media killed poetry
     * prose killed by the internet
+    * I have an increasing impatience with wordy shit
+        * Perhaps others feel the same

 # Why is the design so plain?
 * I'm more concerned with content and functionality than design